 While the Bill is still scheduled to take effect in October following congressional review, the city may be wise to temper the reporting requirements in an effort to avoid constitutional challenges akin to those in New York.
 However, without such requirements, enforcement of the short-term rental restrictions would be practically impossible.

 In the wake of the controversial Bill, District of Columbia homeowners are left questioning the legality of their short-term rental units come October.
 In its current form, thousands of D.C. residents stand to be impacted by the short-term housing ban.
 In addition to the millions of tourists that visit the District of Columbia each year, the nation’s capital also serves as a transitory destination for tens of thousands college interns, government workers, and diplomatic aids, many of whom rely heavily on these rental platforms as a means of sourcing affordable rental housing in the pricy D.C. market.

 Under the new laws, rental housing and hotel prices are likely to skyrocket due to the decreased availability of short-term units in the District.
 Additionally, D.C. homeowners who rely on these booking platforms to rent their secondary properties will find themselves searching for alternative methods to supplement their primary income.

-As Summer reaches its peak, homeowners would be prudent to remain updated on the progress of this contested legislation.
-Lawmakers have urged short-term rental providers to develop a plan of action in the event the Bill passes in either its current form or some amended fashion.
+As Summer reaches its peak, homeowners would be prudent to remain updated on the progress of how and why the DC council votes down air B&B. Lawmakers have urged short-term rental providers to develop a plan of action in the event the Bill passes in either its current form or some amended fashion.